-If you do need a quick charge away from home, you’ll find more than 50 public charging stations in the Madison area.
-MGE’s charging network features 31 stations, four of which are DC Fast Chargers, capable of providing 60-to-80 miles of range in 20 minutes.
+If you do need a quick charge away from home, you’ll find about 60 public charging stations in the Madison area.
+MGE’s charging network features more than 35 stations, four of which are DC Fast Chargers, capable of providing 60 to 80 miles of range in 20 minutes.
 You also can find DC Fast Chargers spread across many interstate and state highways.

 Myth: The electric grid can’t handle millions of EVs plugging into it.

 Reality: Our community grid currently has the capacity to handle EVs.
 Most EV charging happens at night when demand for electricity is low.
-MGE offers a Time-of-Use rate that helps EV drivers save money if they charge during these “off-peak” evening hours.
-MGE also is testing “managed charging,” which allows us to manage the charging stations of Charge@Home participants who give us their consent.
+MGE offers a Shift & Save rate that helps EV drivers save money if they charge during these “off-peak” evening hours.
+MGE also is testing “managed charging,” which allows us to manage the charging stations of Charge@Home participants.
 This helps MGE better understand customers' charging patterns and preferences, and the potential impact of EVs on the grid.

 Myth: EVs don’t have any “get up and go.”

 Reality: EVs offer instant torque.
 That means all the motor's power is available to the driver faster than with a gasoline engine.
-The Chevy Bolt goes from 0-to-60 mph in 6.5 seconds.
+The Chevy Bolt goes from zero to 60 mph in less than 7 seconds.

 Myth: Switching to an EV won’t reduce my carbon footprint.

 Reality: Driving an EV can help reduce greenhouse gas emissions.
-Transportation accounts for more than 25% of greenhouse gas emissions in the U.S. You can further reduce your impact on the environment by charging your EV at home on green power.
-Sign up for Green Power Tomorrow, and you can purchase up to 100% of your energy from renewable sources.
-All 31 of MGE's public charging stations also are powered by 100% wind energy.
+Transportation accounts for 29% of greenhouse gas emissions in the U.S. You can further reduce your impact on the environment by charging your EV at home on green power.
+Sign up for Shared Solar or Green Power Tomorrow, and you can purchase up to 100% of your energy from renewable sources.
+All of MGE's public charging stations also are powered by 100% wind energy.